digitalyoshixi/zettelkasten/content/Math/Linear Algebra 2.md

 - 80% (1-2hrs per week) understanding what is presented
 - Late submission policy after 4 days
 - [[Gram-Schmidt Algorithm]] will be about 8% of your midterm grade
+- 30-40% of the assesments will be using the definitions, prove these basic properties...
 # Concepts
 ### Week 0.1
 - [[Field]]